kephartgis/Automating-GIS/README.md

 # Automating-GIS
-Python Scripts for Importing Tabular Data to ArcGIS Roads and Highways Extenstion
+Python Scripts for Importing Tabular Data to ArcGIS Roads and Highways Extenstion Format